songsbyarchit/meraki-demo-bridge/demo_flows/internal/hospitality/mx/30min.md

-[Opening]

-Presenter: Welcome everyone to today's demo on Meraki MX for the Hospitality sector.
-Today, we'll be focusing on partner enablement and how to effectively pitch to customers in this industry.
-Let's dive in.
+Hello and welcome, everyone!
+Today, we're going to dive into a demo of Cisco Meraki's MX product, specifically tailored for the Hospitality sector.
+Whether you're a partner reseller looking to pitch to customers or an internal team member wanting to learn more, this demo is for you.

-[Use Case 1: Secure Guest Wi-Fi]
+Let's start by discussing some trends and challenges you may have encountered in the Hospitality sector.
+What do you find unique or tricky about positioning solutions in this space?

+Now, let's explore the Meraki Dashboard, our central platform that provides a single pane of glass for visibility, troubleshooting, and unified management. **Click 'Dashboard'** to access this powerful tool.

-Presenter: One common use case in the Hospitality sector is providing secure guest Wi-Fi.
-With Meraki MX, partners can easily set up a separate VLAN for guest Wi-Fi, ensuring that guest traffic is isolated from the internal network.
-This helps maintain security and compliance while providing a seamless guest experience.
+One key use case for Hospitality is ensuring secure guest Wi-Fi access.
+With Meraki MX, you can easily **click 'Security & SD-WAN > Addressing & VLANs'** to set up isolated guest networks for added security.

-**click 'Configure > Wireless > SSIDs'**
-**click 'Add a new SSID'**
-**click 'Advanced settings'**
-**select 'Use VLAN tagging'**
-**enter VLAN ID for guest network**
-**save changes**

-[Use Case 2: Content Filtering]

-Presenter: Another important use case for hotels and resorts is content filtering.
-With Meraki MX, partners can easily set up web filtering policies to block inappropriate content and ensure a safe browsing experience for guests.
-This can help hotels comply with regulations and protect their guests from malicious websites.

-**click 'Security & SD-WAN > Content filtering'** **configure web filtering policies**
-**select categories to block**
-**save changes**

-[Use Case 3: Auto VPN for Multi-site Connectivity]

-Presenter: Lastly, for hotels with multiple locations, Meraki MX offers a seamless solution for connecting multiple sites through Auto VPN.
-This feature simplifies the process of setting up secure site-to-site VPN connections, ensuring that all locations are securely connected and can easily share resources.

-**click 'Security & SD-WAN > Site-to-site VPN'** **enable Auto VPN**
-**add new VPN peers for each site**
-**save changes**

-[Questions for Discussion]

-Presenter: Now, let's open up the floor for discussion.
-Here are a few questions to prompt conversation:

-1. How do you currently address the challenges of providing secure guest Wi-Fi in the Hospitality sector?
-2. Have you encountered any difficulties with content filtering in hotels or resorts, and how do you currently handle it?
-3. What are your thoughts on using Auto VPN for multi-site connectivity in the Hospitality sector, and how do you see it benefiting your customers?

-[Closing]

-Presenter: Thank you for joining today's demo on Meraki MX for the Hospitality sector.
-We hope this session has equipped you with the knowledge and tools to effectively pitch to customers in this industry.
-Feel free to reach out if you have any further questions or would like to explore Meraki MX further.
-Have a great day!
+Another use case is streamlining network management across multiple sites. **Click 'Configure > Site-to-site VPN'** to see how Meraki MX simplifies VPN deployment for seamless connectivity.

+In the Hospitality sector, network downtime can be costly.
+With Meraki MX, you can **click 'Monitor > Appliance status'** to proactively identify and resolve issues before they impact guest experience.

+Here are some FAQs to support partners selling MX in the Hospitality space:

+Q: What objections might the partner hear in hospitality?
+A: Cost vs legacy vendors, and skepticism over cloud-managed security — arm them with TCO comparisons.

+Q: What enablement do we provide for partners?
+A: Access to demo kits, dashboards, playbooks, and partner-exclusive webinars.

+Q: How do we support onboarding post-sale?
+A: We offer co-delivery workshops, pre-built config templates, and Meraki support handles escalations fast.

+Thank you for joining this demo.
+We hope you feel more equipped to pitch Meraki MX to customers in the Hospitality sector.
+Let's continue to empower our partners for success!